Short Term Rentals in Huntsville & Madison, AL: Buyer’s Guide

 However, demand does not guarantee approval.

 If you are considering a short-term rental in Huntsville, start with zoning.
 The property’s zoning classification will help determine whether short-term rental use is allowed, restricted, or subject to additional approval.
+Short-term rentals are treated as motels under zoning laws in Huntsville.

 You should also expect to review business license requirements.
 A short-term rental is an income-producing operation, not just a residential property.
 That means local licensing, tax registration, and operational rules may apply.